SSWConsulting/SSW.People.Profiles/Jason-Taylor/Jason-Taylor.md

 category: "Developers"
 role: "Solution Architect"
-qualifications: "Master or IT (Software Architecture), MCSD"
+qualifications: "Master of IT (Software Architecture), MCSD"

-quote: "Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live."
+quote: "Make everything as simple as possible, but not simpler. -Albert Einstein"
 ---

 [[imgBadge]]